OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 Step 3.
 Validate the Kubernetes cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once the service is in RUNNING state, you can start using the Kubernetes cluster.
-Let's login first into the Kubernetes cluster master.
+Let's first log in to the Kubernetes cluster master.
 Go to ``Instances --> VMs`` and check the public IP (from the dropdown, the one highlighted in bold).

-We'll use the "oneadmin" account in your OpenNebula front-end.
-Please ssh to the front-end first, and from there as oneadmin, ssh in to the Kubernetes cluster master as "root".
+We'll use the "oneadmin" account in your OpenNebula Front-end.
+Please SSH to the Front-end first, and from there, as oneadmin, you should SSH in to the Kubernetes cluster master as "root".
 You should be greeted with the following message:

 .. prompt:: bash $ auto